ObeliskCode/Eon-AI/scripts/INF/notes/INFMATH.md

 it takes depositing i twice for i to be able to create a negative "telegraph", this means that if you draw a function continously upwards like in signal graphs then the integral between when the function wasn't negative is the area of the signal square wave of the function.

+this means the functions in between negatives are always concave which means quickly all there is a number before a line almost up and then spaces where there are discontinuities

+but those discontinuaties also make a function which were ridiculously concave too if we graphed its negation, somewhere in the middle is two values for a complex number exactly meaning that complex number meaning if 1 was a complex value you could find two values for 1 that aren't the same as -1 that means that the graph of y = x could defy the rules of cartesian planes a graph of f(x) = x could mean x = f(x) then x = f(x) could be a circle.